Richard A. Marker

 Richard Marker is founder and co-principal of The Institute for Wise Philanthropy , a philanthropy education and advisory group.

-As of Spring 2016, he will also be joining the faculty of a new funder education program of the University of Pennsylvania’s Center for High Impact Philanthropy.
+As of Spring 2016, he joined the faculty of a new funder education program of the University of Pennsylvania’s Center for High Impact Philanthropy.

 He is married to his partner in The Institute for Wise Philanthropy, Mirele Goldsmith, Ph.D., an prominent environmentalist and nationally recognized expert in program evaluations, is the father of Adam, an EEO attorney in Washington, DC, and is the grandfather of Aiden.